kevinl95/Room160/README.md

 1. **Student texts a question** to your Room160 phone number
 2. **Messages are routed**
-   - Messages starting with "@teacher" → Go directly to your email
+   - Messages starting with "@teacher" → You get email notification with student's phone number
-   - Questions and queries can be answered by AI.
-A student-friendly Claude 3 agent is deployed to Amazon Bedrock for general student help and questions.
+   - Other questions → AI responds automatically via SMS
+3. **You respond via SMS** - Email notifications include the student's phone number for you to text back directly
-3. **You stay in control** - receive email notifications and can disable AI anytime
+4. **You stay in control** - Receive email alerts and can disable AI anytime

 ## Getting Started